EliteHeroes/Mechassault-Mod-Pack/README.md

 * Multiplayer Expanded
     * A huge number of new multiplayer maps have been added to a variety of game modes, including a new game called 'Kick It!'
 * Grinder Enhanced
-    * Adds alternate versions of Grinder maps, with new friendly and enemy encounters
+    * Adds alternate versions of Grinder maps, with new friendly and enemy encounters!

 ## For More Information